2024 visit by Pope Francis to Indonesia: Invitation and planning

 Pope Paul VI and Pope John Paul II are the only two popes to have visited Indonesia before Pope Francis.

 Pope Francis himself was originally set to visit Indonesia in 2020, as part of an apostolic journey also including East Timor and Papua New Guinea.
 The visit aimed to promote interfaith dialogue, especially significant given Indonesia's status as the largest Muslim-majority country.
 The visit was expected to strengthen ties between diverse religious communities, particularly between Catholics and Muslims.
 However, the visit was canceled due to the COVID-19 pandemic.
 Travel restrictions, health concerns, and the need to avoid large gatherings forced the Vatican to adjust plans.
 No rescheduled date was announced at the time, with future plans dependent on the global situation.

 In 2024, the Indonesian government, through President Joko Widodo, extended an official invitation to the Holy See for the visit.
 This invitation was officially conveyed on 25 March 2024, by Archbishop Piero Pioppo, the Apostolic Nuncio to Indonesia.
 The four-day visit to Indonesia, lasting from 3-6 September, marks his 45th international trip, making it the longest of his papacy.
 Previously, some sources stated that Pope Francis will also visit East Nusa Tenggara and West Kalimantan.
 However it was later outed from the schedule for conciseness.

 Agenda

 The Indonesian flag and the Vatican flag flew on Jalan Jenderal Sudirman during the Pope's visit.

-Based on official information released by the Bishops' Conference of Indonesia, the agenda of Pope Francis' agenda while in Indonesia as confirmed by the Holy See Press Office are:
+Based on official information released by the Bishops' Conference of Indonesia, the agenda of Pope Francis's agenda while in Indonesia as confirmed by the Holy See Press Office are: